 We collect personal data from you in various different ways.
 We collect personal data from you:

-- when you take out a subscription for one of our services such as Hearts TV, register to become a "One in a Million" member or subscribe to match programmes;
+(b) when you take out a subscription for one of our services such as Hearts TV or subscribe to match programmes;

-- when you purchase any goods or services from us, such as match tickets, season tickets, hospitality packages, private venue hire, sponsorship, club merchandise, memorial plaques stadium tours and heritage trails;
+(d) when you purchase any goods or services from us, such as match tickets, season tickets, a Hearts Pass, hospitality packages, private venue hire, sponsorship, club merchandise, memorial plaques stadium tours and heritage trails;

-- when you provide us with a donation or sponsor us;
+(k) when you provide us with a donation or sponsor us; and

 We may also receive information about you from third parties such as the police and other football clubs or authorities including information about criminal convictions for event safety purposes.